SanjuktaMozumdar/DSA-practice-files/README.md

 # DSA-practice-files
-Contails all the DSA practice files.
+Contails all the DSA practice files from Leetcode and GFG.